-POL 346 Liberal Democracy in Times of 3 Credits
+POL 346 Liberal Democracy in Times of Stress 3 Credits

-This course inquires into historic and present day cases, ranging across Europe and the US, in which liberal democratic governments, under stress because of subversion, sabotage, invasion, rebellion, or the effects of economically caused chaos, take on emergency powers to become so-called “states of exception.”
+This course examines historic and present day cases, ranging across Europe and the US, in which liberal democratic governments, under stress because of subversion, sabotage, invasion, rebellion, or the effects of economically caused chaos, take on emergency powers to become so-called “states of exception.”
 While in some cases such states have imposed mild and limited emergency measures, others have employed more draconian measures, suspending, if not dissolving, constitutionally guaranteed civil liberties, often for indeterminate and protracted periods.
 How various states have behaved in emergency situations will be the major content of this course.
 Note: This course is cross-listed as HLS 346.
 Students may not get credit for both HLS 346 and POL 346.

 POL 350 U.S. Foreign Policy and Security Policy 3 Credits

-Principles, institutions, and processes involved in the formulation and implementation of policies regarding the nation’s military, eco-nomic, and environmental security within the global framework.
+Principles, institutions, and processes involved in the formulation and implementation of policies regarding the nation’s military, economic, and environmental security within the global framework.
 Strands, trends, and problem areas in U.S. foreign policy, with focus on the changing global environment of the post-Cold War world.
-Note: This course is cross-listed as HLS 350.
-Students may not get credit for both HLS 350 and POL 350.
+Note: This course is cross-listed as HLS 350, GLS 350.
+Students may get credit for only once.

 POL 351 Critical Views of Global Security 3 Credits

 This course will examine the foundations of international security.
 It will examine the concept of security from both the macro and micro level.
-We will discuss a mix of security strategies (balance of power, alliances, rearmament, collective security, deterrence), theoretical perspective on security (Neorealism, Neoliberalism, Critical Theory, Copenhagen School), great power and third world security, democratic and non-democratic security, classic threats (changes in relative power, proliferation) and new threats (enviroment, population movements, terrorism), and concepts of security ranging from state survial, to societal security, to unit level-variables such as Human Security.
+We will discuss a mix of security strategies (balance of power, alliances, rearmament, collective security, deterrence), theoretical perspective on security (Neorealism, Neoliberalism, Critical Theory, Copenhagen School), great power and third world security, democratic and non-democratic security, classic threats (changes in relative power, proliferation) and new threats (environment, population movements, terrorism), and concepts of security ranging from state survial, to societal security, to unit level-variables such as Human Security.
 Note: This course is cross-listed as HLS 351.
 Students may not get credit for both HLS 351 and POL 351.

 POL 361 Courts, Judges and Politics 3 Credits